brickassist-app/brickassist-translations/README.md

 ```

 If any file is missing keys or contains extra ones, the script will list them.
+This check is also executed automatically in our CI workflow whenever you push or
+open a pull request.

 ## Copyright and Usage Notice
 ### About This Repository